fafadiatech/fafadiatech.github.io/_posts/2017-02-01-how-to-write-actually-oo-python.markdown

 categories: python summary
 ---

-# How to Write Actually Object Oriented Python

 Summary of [PyGotham 2014 Talk](https://www.youtube.com/watch?v=VUvEDg30FyY&index=62&list=WL)

 - Procedural programming simple steps and recipie of things and steps to follow that are easy to wrap head round.